💶 2026 Edition

 easyPROTECT — Price Drivers

-LALUX does not apply a deductible for new-licence drivers if the contract is issued directly in the young driver's name (rather than a parent's name).
+LALUX does not apply a deductible for new-licence drivers when the contract is issued directly in the young driver's name (rather than a parent's name).
 The Réparation Plus clause in Performance adds value near write-off scenarios.
-Price differentials between Sécurité and Performance are significant: adding full Casco guarantees in Performance typically costs 40-70% more than Sécurité for the same driver profile.
-The per-vehicle value is incorporated directly into the Casco component calculation.
+Price differentials between Sécurité and Performance are significant: adding full Casco guarantees in Performance typically costs 40 to 70% more than Sécurité for the same driver profile.
+The vehicle's value is incorporated directly into the Casco component calculation.

 AXA